John St Clair, Master of Sinclair

 John St Clair, Master of Sinclair (5 December 1683 – 2 November 1750) was a Scottish Army officer and Tory politician who sat briefly in the British House of Commons in 1708 before he was excluded as ineligible as eldest son of a Scottish peer.
 He was court-martialled and under sentence of death for the killing of two fellow officers before he escaped to serve in the Prussian army and was subsequently pardoned.
-He then took part as a rebel in the Jacobite Rebellion of 1715 and was attainted and excluded in succession to his father's property.
-He returned to Scotland after ten years abroad.
+He then took part as a rebel in the Jacobite Rising of 1715 and was attainted and excluded in succession to his father's property.
+He wrote a personal memoir of the Rising and returned to Scotland after ten years in France and the Low Countries.

 Early life

 St Clair was the elder son of Henry St Clair, 10th Lord Sinclair and his wife Grizel Cockburn, eldest daughter of Sir James Cockburn, 1st Baronet.
 He was educated at the University of Franeker.
 At the beginning of 1708 he became a captain and lieutenant in Col. George Preston's regiment.
 In September 1708, he fought a duel with an ensign from his own regiment, Hugh Schaw who had accused him of cowardice and mortally wounded him.
 Shaw's brother Captain Alexander Schaw claimed Sinclair had used padding to protect his chest during the duel, whereupon Sinclair also shot Captain Schaw.
 There had been no seconds present at either encounter and Sinclair was court-marshalled and put under sentence of death on 17 October 1708.